Gaza War Cemetery: History

 The cemetery was completed by 1920, and has been tended by three men from the same family ever since.
 For 45 years, the cemetery was tended by Ibrahim Jeradeh, who was employed by the Commonwealth War Graves Commission.
 Jeradeh's father was the cemetery's initial head gardener, and he himself was succeeded by his son.
 Jeradeh was awarded an MBE in "grateful recognition of outstanding contribution to the Commonwealth War Graves Commission".
 The MBE's accompanying certificate was signed by the Duke of Kent.

 In 2004, 33 headstones were vandalised in the cemetery, allegedly in retaliation for the Abu Ghraib prisoner abuse scandal.

 The cemetery was struck by Israeli shells on two occasions in the 2000s: damage caused by an Israeli airstrike led to £90,000 in compensation being paid to the Commonwealth War Graves Commission in 2006; and some 350 headstones needed repair following damage from Israeli shells in Operation Cast Lead in 2008–2009.

 It was reported to have been damaged again in the early stages of the Gaza war in 2023.
-Subsequent satellite imagery, examined by the Commonwealth War Graves Commission in October 2024, has revealed further significant damage, including to the boundary walls on all sides, the staff house and base site, the Canadian Section, multiple memorials (54th East Anglian Division, Hindu, Turkish, and Mohammadan sections), and approximately 10% of the headstones across the entire site.
+Subsequent satellite imagery, examined by the Commonwealth War Graves Commission in October 2024, revealed further significant damage following Israeli military operations, including to the boundary walls on all sides, the staff house and base site, the Canadian Section, multiple memorials (54th East Anglian Division, Hindu, Turkish, and Mohammadan sections), and approximately 10% of the headstones across the entire site.
+In February 2026, The Guardian reported that Israeli forces had bulldozed part of the cemetery, based on satellite imagery and witness testimony.
+According to the report, gravestones had been removed in the southern section of the site, with the disturbance of the topsoil and a substantial earth berm across the cemetery suggesting that heavy equipment had been used.
+Particularly affected were Second World War Australian graves.
+An IDF spokesperson responded that operations took place in the vicinity when it was an active combat zone and that underground infrastructure had been identified and dismantled.
+However, no evidence was provided by the IDF to support this explanation.